ChrisPayneHome/LOTR-Network/README.md

 ### LOTR Network Notebook <a name="notebook"></a>

-This is a notebook that conducts all the analysis, including the network graphs and centrality data.
+This is a Jupyter notebook that conducts all the analysis, including generating the network graphs and centrality data.

-### Network Viz Markdown
+### Network Viz Markdown <a name="markdown"></a>

 The Rmarkdown file is a run-through of how the data visualisations were made.
 The identically named HTML file is the knitted version of this document.